-Group Living: Characterized by the long-term (i.e., more than 28 days) residential occupancy of a structure by a group of people who do not meet the definition of Household Li who do not meet the definition of Household Living.
+Group Living: Characterized by the long-term (i.e., more than 28 days) residential occupancy of a structure by a group of people who do not meet the definition of Household Living.
 The size of the group typically is larger than the average size of a household.
 Group Living structures do not include self-contained units but rather have common facilities for residents including those for dining, social and recreational and laundry.
 Group Living is differentiated into two subcategories based on whether residents receive personal care, training and/or treatment.